Ephemeral Astroturfing Attacks: The Case of Fake Twitter Trends: The Case of Fake Twitter Trends in Turkey

-\descrplain{Datasets} We utilize two datasets.
-First, we collect all trends from July 7, 2013 until November 22, 2019 in Turkey using an external dataset\footnote{http://tt-history.appspot.com} that contains all trends from July 7, 2013 until November 22, 2019 in Turkey.
-These 2,327 days contain 234,435 unique keywords and 570,240 \emph{unique date-trend pairs} --- that is, keywords often trend more than once (e.g. \#throwbackthursday), so \emph{unique date-trend pairs} count these trends once per day that they occur.
-We refer to a unique date-trend pair as a \textit{trend} in this paper.
-Second, we employ Archive's Twitter Stream Grab~\cite{team2020archive}, which contains 1\% of all Twitter data (182,145,676 tweets) from September 2011 until September 2019 at the time of this analysis.
+To study trends, we first need a trend dataset.
+We collect all trends in Turkey from an external provider\footnote{http://tt-history.appspot.com}.
+This list contains every trending keyword since July 7, 2013.
+The trends are collected every 10 minutes and indexed only by date, not time.
+As such, we treat every date and keyword pair as a separate trend to account for keywords trending in multiple days.
+Second, we need tweets.
+To this end, we employ Archive's Twitter Stream Grab\footnote{\url{https://archive.org/details/twitterstream} (accessed 2020-02-01)}, which contained 1\% of all Twitter data from September 2011 until September 2019 at the time of this analysis.
 This dataset contains deletions of tweets as well as the exact time the tweet is deleted.
 We verified that these deletions are due to authenticated users deleting tweets and not due to Twitter administrative actions by contacting Twitter.
-Our trend dataset do not contain the exact time a trend reaches trending but only the date.
-Therefore, for each trend, we associate tweets that contain the trend that are either posted on the day that the keyword was trending and the day before to account for the keywords that were trending after midnight.
+Our trend dataset does not contain the exact time a trend reaches trending but only the date.
+Therefore, for each trend, we associate tweets that contain the trend that is either posted on the same day that the keyword was trending or the day before to account for the keywords that were trending after midnight.
 (We later confirm that our results are robust to this design decision as most of the astroturfed trends do not have any previous discussions that stretch beyond a day earlier.
 See \Secref{sec:attack_analysis} for details.)
-We name this combined dataset as \emph{retrospective} dataset.
+We name this combined dataset the \emph{retrospective} dataset.